Step-by-Step Guide How To Raise Seeds Successfully

 7. No moisture = No Germination.

-Use a spray bottle to finely mist water over the seeds.
-Or add your container/tray to a shallow water bath with warm water.
-Make sure the soil environment is not too dry or too wet.
-You can consider a Moisture Meter that is a very helpful tool.
+Use a spray bottle to finely mist water over the seeds, or add your container/tray to a shallow water bath with warm water.
+Make sure the soil environment is neither too dry nor too wet.
+You can also consider using a Moisture Meter, which is a very helpful tool.

 (5).
 Transplanting Outdoors: